1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 7. Set Boundaries with Others

-Not everyone will understand.
-That’s okay.
+They will not all understand.
+That's okay.

 Speak up for your needs: